T-Mobile Arena: Tenants

 During its construction, T-Mobile Arena was pointed to as the home arena for a possible National Hockey League expansion team in Las Vegas.
 The expansion bid was approved and announced by the NHL on June 22, 2016; the new team, the Vegas Golden Knights, began play in the 2017–18 season.

 The Ultimate Fighting Championship's first event at the venue was UFC 200: Tate vs. Nunes, held on July 9, 2016.
 In March 2017, the UFC signed a seven-year agreement to become an official tenant of T-Mobile Arena.
 The promotion agreed to host at least four events per-year at the facility, in exchange for receiving permanent retail space and signage.

 The Professional Bull Riders (PBR) World Finals moved to T-Mobile Arena in 2016, moving from the Thomas & Mack Center, followed by the Pac-12 Conference men's basketball tournament, which moved from the MGM Grand Garden Arena.
 The PBR World Finals were held at T-Mobile Arena from 2016 to 2019, and again in 2021.
 Since 2022, the arena is home to the PBR Team Series Championship.

 The UNLV men's basketball team played at least one game at T-Mobile Arena in each of the first three seasons after the venue's opening.
 The Runnin' Rebels played and lost to Duke in December 2016, defeated Rice and Utah in successive games in November 2017, and defeated BYU in November 2018.

 The Las Vegas Aces of the WNBA have played several games at T-Mobile Arena since 2023.
 The team drew 17,406 spectators to their first game at T-Mobile Arena, played on September 10, 2023, against the Phoenix Mercury, and also hosted a WNBA Playoffs game at the arena three days later.
 The Aces' primary home at Michelob Ultra Arena was unavailable due to a scheduling conflict.
 Two 2024 regular season games were played at T-Mobile Arena and four 2025 regular season games will be played at T-Mobile Arena.

+On May 13, 2026, the Professional Women's Hockey League awarded a team to play at T-Mobile Arena; PWHL Las Vegas will begin play for the 2026–27 season.